axeluhl/sailing-analytics/wiki/howto/onboarding.md

 3. Setup and configure Eclipse
   * Make absolutely sure to import CodeFormatter.xml (from $GIT_HOME/java) into your Eclipse preferences (Preferences->Java->Code Style->Formatter)
   * Install the Eclipse GWT-Plugin (now called Google Plugin for Eclipse)
-  * Install the Google Android SDK from the same Google Plugin for Eclipse update site
+  * Install the Google Android SDK (see section "Additional steps required for Android projects" for detailed info!)
   * In Eclipse go to "Window->Preferences->Java->Build Path->Classpath Variables" and create a new classpath variable called ``ANDROID_HOME``.
 Set its value to the install location of your Android SDK, e.g., ``c:\apps\android-sdk-windows`` or ``/usr/local/android-sdk-linux``.
   * Install GWT SDK and add the SDK in Eclipse (Preferences -> Google -> Web Toolkit -> Add...)
   * In "Window->Preferences->General->Editors->TextEditors" check Insert Spaces for Tabs